Daprussiaduck/CSC4651-151-Final-Project/README.md

 Code:

     src
-        camera.py - Runs the program with webcam as the input (Requires OpenCV2 installed [both its pytho package and system install]) confuse.py - Can print the Confusion Matrix and the Accuracy/Loss function (Requires Sci-py python package to be installed) train.py - Trains a new network (In Docker)
+        camera.py - Runs the program with webcam as the input (Requires OpenCV2 installed [both its python package and system install]) confuse.py - Can print the Confusion Matrix and the Accuracy/Loss function (Requires Sci-py python package to be installed) train.py - Trains a new network (In Docker)